Azure/terraform-azurerm-avm-ptn-alz/examples/default/README.md

 # Deploying the ALZ Reference Architecture

 This example shows how to deploy the ALZ reference architecture.
-It uses the ALZ management module to deploy the Log Analytics workspace and Automation Account.

 ```hcl
 # This allows us to get the tenant id